Beluki/EmbedDIBits/README.md

 instead of aborting.
 It can be interrupted with Control + C.

 EmbedDIBits is tested on Windows 7 and 8 and on Debian (both x86 and x86-64) using Python 3.3+ and Pillow 2.1.0+.
-Python 2.x is not supported.
+Older versions are not supported.

 ## Alternatives